NourJadiri/fake_disorder_cringe/README.md

 ## Requirements

 This project requires will require quite some power from your machine, as it is running two lightweight llms in containers, so make sure you have enough memory and cpu to run the project.

+Local models have been run in two distinct configuration, one with an AMD Ryzen 7 CPU, and a second one with an Intel Core 9 Ultra with GPU acceleration **(Nvidia RTX 4070)**

 In case you doubt about your machine capabilities, it is better to run directly the migration script that will populate the databases with some data.

 ### 1. Prequirements: